futilelabs/methodx-cocoa/README.md

 #### Category approach

-We recommend writing a [category](http://mobile.tutsplus.com/tutorials/iphone/objective-c-categories/) to extend the `MXRouter` class.
+We recommend writing a [category](http://mobile.tutsplus.com/tutorials/iphone/objective-c-categories/) to extend the `MXRouter` and `MXRequest` classes.
+You can see how we've done it in the [MXRequest+JSON.h](https://github.com/futilelabs/methodx-cocoa/blob/master/methodx/MXRequest%2BJSON.h) file.

 ### Generally useful stuff